This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 Dynamic Resource Allocation (DRA) is a new framework for advanced resource management that addresses this limitation.
 DRA enables the scheduler to see the device attributes, allowing workloads to select devices based on specific attributes and achieve topology aware allocation.
 Hardware vendors determine which attributes are published for their hardware.
 The AWS Neuron DRA driver implements the kubelet plugin for DRA for AWS Trainium instances.

-For more information on DRA, please refer to Kubernetes Dynamic Resource Allocation.
+For more information on DRA, refer to Kubernetes Dynamic Resource Allocation.

 What are the benefits of using DRA over device plugin?#